glycodynamics/Tutorial-Protein-GAG-Docking/README.md

 ```

 ## 5. Analyzing Docking Results
 We have docked heparin sulfate to sulfotransferase using three different software, AutoDock Vina, Vina-carb, and GlycoTorchVina.
 These three programs differ in their approach to sample glycosidic linkage and sugar ring.
 Now we want to visualize docking poses and see which program predicted heparin-binding similar to what has been seen in the crystal structure of the X-ray structure of the complex obtained from PDB [PDB ID: 1T8U](https://www.rcsb.org/structure/1t8u).
-Now load
-OPen PyMOL and load [docked-vina.pdbqt](https://github.com/glycodynamics/gag-docking/blob/main/docked-vina.pdbqt) and view all 20 docking poses by pressing the right arrow key of the keyboard.
+Now Open PyMOL and load [docked-vina.pdbqt](https://github.com/glycodynamics/gag-docking/blob/main/docked-vina.pdbqt) and view all 20 docking poses by pressing the right arrow key of the keyboard.

 ![alt text](https://github.com/glycodynamics/gag-docking/blob/main/images/docked_ligands.png)